DavidAbram/do-ssl/README.md

 5. Service should now be running once a day (on a random time) on the master server.
 Verify this by running ``journalctl -u renew.timer``.

-When a certificate is renewed, it will be uploaded to appropriate servers using the same mechanism as when originally issued.
+When a certificate is renewed, it will attempt to upload the certificates to remote servers (using the domain names as destination addresses).
+The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``